Sunday, October 30, 2005

 This may sound odd, but hey!
 It's true.
 If you were to ask me to list my Top Five Favorite Books of All-Time, the book from which this movie was made would be on my list.

 Each time I reread this book, I complain a little less because it hits me-- I have nothing to complain about.
 This mother, Evelyn, could have rightly complained about her life and sunk beneath murky ponds of depression--but she chose higher roads.
 Higher roads.

 And those are the roads I wish to travel, also.

 I am feeling better.

 I no longer have that just-been-hit-by-a-train feeling.
 You know, the one which comes after you go careening around on adrenalin for two weeks.

-I am so looking forward to today.
-I will be washing dishes (you should see my poor sink) and doing laundry and reading and sitting in the sun on the front porch.
-I will iron clothes in our new room with the French doors and then I'll read email and write email and send little presents to others by way of Abebooks or Ebay or Amazon.
-Later, I'll take a walk in the autumn light to get reacquainted with my neighborhood and hopefully there will be a breeze to flutter the leaf shadows around on the sidewalk.
+Oh today!
+I'll wash dishes (you should see my poor sink) and do laundry, read and sit in the sun on the front porch.
+I'll iron clothes in our new room with the French doors and then I'll read and write email and send little presents to others by way of Abebooks or Ebay or Amazon.
+Later, I'll walk in the autumn light to get reacquainted with my neighborhood and hopefully there will be a breeze to flutter the leaf shadows around on the sidewalk.

 And if you love your Normal, you have it good, too.

 It's not enough to just be blessed.
-We have to know we are blessed and thank God for it during the day and night.
-That's when Life really becomes great--and remains great.
+We have to know we're blessed and thank God for it during the day and night.
+That's when Life really becomes wonderful.
+You know, all wrapped up with gratitude.